erico009/gameball/README.md

 ### Encoder

-Used for regular scrolling so that the mouse functionallity can be used one handed, without using a function key to enable scrolling on the trackball.
+Used for regular scrolling so that the mouse functionallity can be used one handed (without using a function key to enable scrolling on the trackball).

 ## Technical Stuff